LA approves 'Sanctuary City' ordinance protecting undocumented immigrants

-The Los Angeles City Council Tuesday is set to adopt a "sanctuary city" ordinance that would officially prohibit any city resources or personnel from being used to help federal enforcement of immigration laws.
+LOS ANGELES - On Tuesday, the Los Angeles City Council voted 13-0 to adopt a "Sanctuary City" ordinance that officially prohibits any city resources or personnel from being used to help federal enforcement of immigration laws.

-Last week, City Attorney Hydee Feldstein Soto, in partnership with Mayor Karen Bass, released the draft ordinance, making it public for the first time after it was called for more than a year ago.
+Last week, City Attorney Hydee Feldstein Soto, in partnership with Mayor Karen Bass, released a draft of the ordinance, making it public for the first time after it was called for more than a year ago.

-Tuesday's vote will come two weeks to the day after Donald Trump's victory in the presidential election following a campaign in which he stressed border security and promised to deport people who are in the U.S. illegally.
+Tuesday's vote came two weeks to the day after Donald Trump's victory in the presidential election following a campaign in which he stressed border security and promised to deport people who are in the U.S. illegally.

-When the council approves the sanctuary ordinance -- which it surely will -- it would set up a likely battle with the incoming Trump administration.
+The council's approval will likely set up a battle with the incoming Trump administration.

 Trump representatives did not immediately respond to a request for comment.